 Records Management Instructions for Transferring

-Instructions for Transferring Permanent and Non-Permanent Records
+Instructions for Transferring Non-Permanent Records

 NOTE: The Archives does NOT accept records that are scheduled for destruction with fewer than 15 years remaining on their retention period.
 The Records Management Program handles those non-permanent records that must be kept for a specified period of time and then discarded.
 The UO Records Retention Schedule and the Oregon University System Records Retention Schedule determines which records are retained permanently and which records are kept for a limited time.